Listed below are all courses I have taught and the respective course catalog descriptions from each institution.

-University of Pittsburgh (2021-2022, Fall 2023)
+University of Pittsburgh (Instructor, 2021-2022, Fall 2023)

 MATH 0290: Differential Equations This course presents an introduction to the theory of differential equations from an applied perspective.
 Topics include linear and nonlinear ordinary differential equations, Laplace transform, and introduction to partial differential equations.